UniversalDevicesInc-PG3/udi-rachio-poly/README.md

 ## Version History:
 IMPORTANT: You must enable PG3 remote access as detailed in [Configuration](POLYGLOT_CONFIG.md)
-* 5.0.2: The original Author passed this off to JimBo.Automates
+* 5.0.3: The original Author passed this off to JimBo.Automates
   * First release of Standard Perpetual License for $20
   * Use Portal Webhooks instead of needing to open up a local port
   * Updated to latest RachioPy-0.1.2
   * General code cleanup and reorganization
+  * Fixed "Stop" on RachioController to stop watering
 * 4.0.0-4.0.4: Updated for Polyglot v3 by Bob Paauwe @bpaauwe
 * 2.0.0: Rewritten for Polyglot v2.
 * 2.1.0: Updated to have each Rachio Device be a primary node